mskian/quoteswritten/README.md

 # Quotes Written

-> Quotes Written - Add your Favourite Quotes and Sayings
+> Quotes Written - CLI Tool Using Node.js

 ## About

-<p>A Simple CLI tool to Save your Favorite Quotes and Sayings</p>
+<p>A Simple CLI tool to Save your Favorite Quotes and Sayings.</p>

 ## Installation